Bistek Tagalog Recipe (Filipino Beef Steak)

 Instructions

-In a bowl, combine together the thinly-sliced beef, soy sauce, calamansi juice, minced garlic, sugar, and ground black pepper.
+Marinate the beef in the soy sauce, calamansi juice, minced garlic, sugar, and ground black pepper.

 Marinating the beef